Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Discussion

 The neural network–identified coefficient manifolds are shown in Figure ~\ref{fig:Manifold}.
 These surfaces represent the NN's prediction throughout the entire input space with the training dataset, represented by the blue markers, lying on this manifold.
 This confirms that the NN has successfully learned a smooth parametric representation of the coefficient.

-The neural operator's smoothed coefficient manifolds deviates significantly from those obtained by direct linear algebra through SINDy in Figure \ref{fig:Manifold}.
+The neural network's smoothed coefficient manifolds deviates significantly from those obtained by direct linear algebra through SINDy in Figure \ref{fig:Manifold}.
 However, both sets generate nearly identical dynamical responses.
-This brings a key insight whereby we hypothesise that this is due to the fact that for nonlinear systems, there is no singular best solution.
-Note that the neural operator identifies a set of coefficients that minimises trajectory error rather than the error to the SINDy derived coefficient.
+The mismatch is likely due to the lack of a $L_2$ regularisation parameter $\alpha$ within the NN optimisation as apposed to ridge regression.
+Furthermore, we hypothesise that this is due to the fact that for non-linear systems, there is no singular best solution.
+Note that the neural network identifies a set of coefficients that minimises trajectory error rather than the error to the SINDy derived coefficient.